Best monocular 2024: Spot the top models on the market

 🔎 Bushnell Legend Ultra 10x42 monocular Known for its impressive build quality, outstanding optics and valuable extras, it sets itself apart from the competition. ★★★★

-This monocular is lightweight, coming in at only 13.2 oz (374g), but it still offers a 1/4-20 tripod adapter for if you need to mount it for longer viewing sessions.
-Bushnell have provided a flip-style lens cap for the front and rear lenses that attaches to a lanyard to stop it getting lost, along with a high-quality padded case with its own belt clip for storing it safely away when not in use.
+Weighing in at just 13.2 oz (374g), this monocular is lightweight and compact, and includes a 1/4-20 tripod adapter if you want to mount it for extended viewing.
+Bushnell also includes a flip-style lens cap for both the front and rear lenses, which attaches to a lanyard to prevent it getting lost.

 The optics on offer here are similarly impressive.
 It uses ED Prime fluorite glass and BaK-4 roof prisms to deliver clear and detailed views, and the optics are fully multi-coated and anti-reflective to ensure accurate color rendition and eliminate chromatic aberration.
 With a close focus of 6.6 ft (2.01m), you'll be able to zoom in on wildlife even in your backyard.
 While this is one of the priciest options on our list, we think the quality is worth every penny.